 - joint seminars, conferences or workshops aimed at exchanging knowledge and adopting a joint research agenda.

-Grants may not be used for salaries.
 Grants may cover additional costs incurred by the Swedish project leader for subsistence for international project leaders and their personnel.
 Scholarships not intended as an alternative to salary or other forms of study financing for doctoral students may be included in these additional costs.
 Minor project costs (such as consumables) may also be financed, up to a maximum of 100 000 SEK per year.
-The grant must be used in accordance with the OECD’s Development Assistance Committee DAC’s guidelines for what can be classified as aid:
+The grant must be used in accordance with the OECD’s Development Assistance Committee DAC’s guidelines for what can be classified as aid.

-The maximum amount you may apply for is 400 000 SEK per year, including indirect costs.
+The maximum amount you may apply for is 500 000 SEK per year.

 Please refer to the application form in Prisma in parallel with reading the instructions below, which describe the call-specific content of the application.
 More information on what to do in practical terms is available in our Guide for applicants Opens in new window..

 International experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English (apart from the popular science description, which you must write in Swedish).